hakandilek/play2-crud/README.md

 ```

 ### Associate Global settings
+####Direct reference

- * Change the `application.global` configuration key in the `conf/application.conf` file, and use `play.utils.crud.GlobalCRUDSettings`:
+If you don't want to override the play application launcher, you just have to notice to play that the class to use as launcher is now GlobalCRUDSettings.
+Change the `application.global` configuration key in the `conf/application.conf` file, and use `play.utils.crud.GlobalCRUDSettings`:

 ```
 ...